 School Leaver Programmes

-An awesome alternative to being a student at university are school leaver programmes.
-They are a recent addition and rapidly gaining credibility as a viable option to consider after you finish your A-levels.
+They are a recent addition and rapidly gaining credibility as a viable option to consider after you've completed your school studies.

 The possibilities are breathtakingly enticing but the job opportunities are oversubscribed and very competitive, so seize your chance when you can.